Advertisement

 Musicians

-Professional musicians report needing more sleep during intensive practice periods.
-Motor skill consolidation happens during deep sleep.
+Professional musicians sleep more during heavy practice periods.
+Makes sense — motor skill consolidation happens during deep sleep.
+The practice session locks in overnight.

 Executives